matthew-hanright/Wellspring-Cove/README.md

 # Wellspring-Cove
 HTML5 detective game

 Warning!
-This game utilizes cookies to save your progress!
+This game utilizes cookies to save your progress! <br />
 Make sure to download all files to the same place.
 Run Default.html to begin.